Keeping Your Hair Healthy After a Hair Transplant

 Trust Your Hair Transplants to Love Plastic Surgery & Aesthetics

 Successful hair transplants require choosing the right hair restorations specialist.
-Dr. Love and his Certified Hair Transplant Specialist Clara Prather are both members of the International Society of Hair Restoration Surgery, and they, along with the rest of the staff at Love Plastic Surgery & Aesthetics, are committed to restoring your hair, your youth, and your confidence.
+Dr. Love and his Certified Hair Transplant Specialist Clara Prather, MA, are both members of the International Society of Hair Restoration Surgery, and they, along with the rest of the staff at Love Plastic Surgery & Aesthetics, are committed to restoring your hair, your youth, and your confidence.
 Dr. Love specializes in the gold-standard strip harvesting method and has performed hundreds of hair restoration procedures for patients from around the country.

 Experience the difference and rediscover a better you at Love Plastic Surgery & Aesthetics.
 Call us today at 405-751-LOVE (5683) to schedule a consultation and find out how we can help you address your hair loss.
 We accept patients from across the country and offer out-of-town patients a $300 travel reimbursement in the form of 100 free grafts to help offset costs.